Huis Dedel

 Historical wallpaper

-The different layers in style is further emphasised by the historical wallpaper that has been preserved in several halls, the oldest dating back to 1799.
-It is even one of the few interiors in the Netherlands with so much of the original wallpaper still present.
-With his different patterns, the wallpaper forms a beautiful backdrop for the graphic collection of posters and advertising material.
+The historical wallpaper that has been preserved in several rooms tells the story of the house in its different layers, the oldest dating back to 1799.
+According to experts it is unique in the Netherlands to find a house with so much old wallpaper in place.
+With its different patterns, the wallpaper forms a beautiful backdrop for the exhibitions of graphic design in the museum.

 Ceiling paintings